Buckwheat Bread (1 Ingredient, Gluten Free)

 • Cost-effective: Good quality, nourishing, gluten-free bread can be quite expensive where we live, often costing around $15 AUD (~ $9.80 USD), whereas this Gluten-Free Buckwheat Bread comes in at under $3.50 AUD (~ $2.30 USD), even when using organic hulled buckwheat.

 • Meal-Prep: Easy to prep in advance and can be frozen.
-I usually keep half fresh, wrapped in a clean kitchen cloth, to consume in the next few days and slice and freeze the rest.
-Toast when ready to eat, and it’s as good as fresh!
-This way, you can toast a piece whenever you crave some delicious bread.
+I usually keep half fresh, wrapped in a clean kitchen towel, to consume over the next few days, and slice and freeze the rest (which also adds extra health benefits by creating resistant starches, making it even better for gut health and blood sugar control).
+Toast when ready to eat, and I think it’s even better than fresh!
+This way, you can toast a piece whenever you feel like some delicious bread.

 What Are the Health Benefits of Buckwheat?

 • Buckwheat is highly nutritious, offering a source of fiber and essential minerals, especially magnesium.
-It’s also packed with antioxidants, particularly rutin, which supports blood vessel health.
+It’s also packed with antioxidants, particularly rutin, which supports blood vessels and circulation, and is great for heart health.
 Despite its name, buckwheat is naturally gluten-free, making it suitable for those with gluten intolerance or celiac disease.

 • Buckwheat’s low to medium glycemic index makes it a good choice for those managing blood sugar levels.
 Plus, its high fiber content aids in digestion.